UTS-eResearch/data_directory_cataloger/README_UTS.md

 are not checked into this repository.

 These files are under the installation directory.
-The configuration files for the MkDocs environments for the AIMI, C3, eResearch and RSG groups:
+They are the configuration files for the MkDocs environments for the AIMI, C3, eResearch and RSG groups:

     mkdocs_aimi.yml